 How does Japanese aid influence the allocation of government expenditures and the raising of government revenues?
-Using a non-linear model with an asymmetric loss function the case of Japanese aid to Indonesia is examined at the macroeconomic level.
-It turns out that Japanese aid led to proportionately more development expenditures than other aid.
-It also might have been positively related to an increased effort by the Indonesian government to raise taxes.
-Economic explanations based on a bounded rationality models are advanced.
+Using a non-linear model with an asymmetric loss function the case of Japanese aid to Thailand is examined at the macroeconomic level.
+It turns out that Japanese aid led to proportionately more development expenditures than did other aid.
+It also might have been positively related to an increased effort by the Thai government to raise taxes.
+Economic explanations based on a set of bounded rationality model are advanced.
 Econometric and institutional explanations are also offered.
-The three sets of explanations can be seen as overlapping and complementary.
+The three sets of explanations can be seen as overlapping and complementary in this case.

-Key Words: Japanese aid, Non-linear Models, Development Expenditures, Non-Development Expenditures, Bounded Rationality, Asymmetric Loss, Indonesian Policy Makers.
+Key Words: Japanese aid, Non-linear Models, Development Expenditures, Non-Development Expenditures, Bounded Rationality, Asymmetric Loss, Thai Policy Makers.